Gomurmamma/PythonEvents/README.md

 ## Built With
-requests library to access the seatgeek api smtplib library to send emails using the smtp protacol os and dotenv librarys to store api credentials in an .env file datetime and time librarys jinja2
+- requests library to access the seatgeek api
+- smtplib library to send emails using the smtp protacol
+- os and dotenv librarys to store api credentials in an .env file
+- datetime and time librarys
+- jinja2

 ## Lessons Learned
+- How to make simple API requests
+- Sending email from a python program
+- Basic HTML formatting
+- Using Git and Github in a team enviornment
+-
+## Continued development

 ## Usefull resources